gh0st68/Discord-IRC-Relay-Bot-/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Create a new application and then create a bot under the "Bot" section.
 3. Copy the bot token.
+4. Make sure to assign the bot to the appropriate server and give it the necessary permissions.
+These should include reading messages, sending messages, and managing webhooks in the channels you want the bot to operate in.

 ### 2. Setting Up Discord Webhooks